Azure/iotedge/edgelet/doc/est.md

 This document covers how to configure aziot-edged to issue device identity and Edge CA certificates over EST.

-All of the configuration options mentioned are in `/etc/aziot/config.toml`.
-After editing the configuration file, run `sudo iotedge config apply` to apply the changes.
+All of the configuration options mentioned are in `/etc/aziot/config.toml.edge.template` that you may use to create your `/etc/aziot/config.toml` configuration file.
+After editing your configuration file, run `sudo iotedge config apply` to apply the changes.

 ## Prerequisites